HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ## Cookies

 Cookies are a vital part of the web.
 They allow websites to save information for use over multiple stateless requests.
-In order to secure sites' cookies, there are many features built into browsers that (among much more) are reported on in the [Cookies chapter](./cookies).
-We specifically refer to the [Cookie attributes](./cookies#cookie-attributes), [Cookie prefixes](./cookies#cookie-prefixes) and [Persistence (expiration)](./cookies#persistence-expiration) sections.
+In order to secure sites' cookies, there are many features built into browsers that are further reported on in the [Cookies chapter](./cookies).
+We specifically refer to the [Cookie attributes](./cookies#cookie-attributes), [Cookie prefixes](./cookies#cookie-prefixes) and [Persistence (expiration)](./cookies#persistence-expiration) sections in this chapter.

 ## Content inclusion

 Content inclusion is a core component of the web.
 Being able to include other pages, CSS or JavaScript from a [Content Distribution Network (CDN)](./cdn) or images from shared sources is one of the building blocks on which the web was built.
-It does however introduce certain risks: whenever sites include content from third parties, it places trust in those third-party resources.
-Of course, there is no guarantee that said resource is not malicious or compromised by a malicious actor which can lead to a number of serious attacks such as for instance supply chain attacks.
+It does however introduce certain risks such as sites including content from third parties which places significant trust in those third-party resources.
+Of course, there is no guarantee that said resource is not malicious or compromised by a malicious actor which can lead to a number of serious attacks such as supply chain attacks.
 To reduce this risk, it is important to use security policies to control content inclusion.

 ### Content Security Policy

-The [Content Security Policy (CSP)](https://developer.mozilla.org/docs/Web/HTTP/CSP) allows websites to have a fine-grained control over the content that will be loaded on its page.
+The [Content Security Policy (CSP)](https://developer.mozilla.org/docs/Web/HTTP/CSP) allows websites to have fine-grained control over the content that will be loaded on its page.
 By setting the `Content-Security-Policy` response header or defining it in a `<meta>` html tag, websites can communicate the policy in use to the browser, which will enforce it.
-The policy has many defined directives that allow a website to define from which sources content can be loaded or not.
+The policy has many available directives that allow a website to define from which sources content can be loaded or not.

-CSP can be used to block specific resources from being loaded, which can help reduce the impact of potential XSS attacks.
-In addition CSP can also serve other purposes, such as enforcing the use of encrypted communication channels by means of the `update-insecure-requests` directive or controlling on which pages the current page can be loaded as a subresource using the `frame-ancestors` directive.
+CSP can be used to block specific resources from being loaded, which can help reduce the impact of potential cross-site script (XSS) attacks.
+In addition CSP can also serve other purposes, such as enforcing the use of encrypted communication channels by means of the `update-insecure-requests` directive or controlling on which pages the current page can load as a subresource using the `frame-ancestors` directive.
 This allows websites to defend against clickjacking attacks.

 {{ figure_markup(
   content="+18%",